nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 cat npwm
 ```

-Before you can use a channel it needs to be exported.
+Before you can use a channel you need to export it.
 Use these numbers to reference which pin you would like to export:

 * 0 = PWM0
 * 1 = PWM1